-Programmer and entrepreneur based in São Paulo, Brazil

 Whenever time allows I participate in programming competitions, including Google Code Jam and Facebook Hacker Cup.
 I also like to compete in hackathons.
 Early in 2015 I won a car at Ford’s hackathon, and I also won MasterCard’s Masters of Code.
 You can visit my programming blog at ProgrammingLogic.com.
 There you’ll find algorithms and code snippets I find interesting, solutions to programming challenges, useful scripts and so on.

 Given the explosion of the mobile segment, in 2011 I decided to start a second company along with my brother (who is also a developer), called Kubic Technology.
 The company specializes in developing mobile apps for the Android and iOS platforms, and we did projects for local banks, restaurants, and other organizations.
 Over time we lost interest in developing projects for other people, as we wanted to focus on our own stuff, so in 2015 we sold the brand and the website (and my brother went on to work for Facebook).

 In 2015 I also started my third company, called SmartShop.com.br.
-We are basically replicating the Gazelle.com model in Brazil (i.e., buying and selling used smartphones).
-Instead of focusing only on the website, however, we decided to have physical stores as well, as we believe this is essential to reach the Brazilian customers.
-This has been a huge learning experience for me, as it’s the first time I am trying to build a business with an offline component.
+We tried to replicate the Gazelle.com model in Brazil (i.e., buying and selling used smartphones).
+Instead of focusing only on the website, however, we decided to have physical stores as well, as we believed this was essential to reach the Brazilian customers.
+It was a huge learning experience for me, as it’s the first time I built a business with an offline component.
 Our profit margin turned out to be much lower than initially expected, so late in 2016 we closed the company.